 Articles by Pat Thomas

-The bulk of this list of investigations, reports and interviews below is from my 'Ecologist years'.
-But these days it also includes more recent post-Ecologist work (see also my Blogs page) with other publications and from the NYR Natural News website, which I edit.
+This archive of investigations, reports and interviews below spands from my 'Ecologist years' to more recent post-Ecologist work (see also my Blogs page) with other publications and from the NYR Natural News website, which I edit.
 In the sidebar below are links to collections from current and previous incarnations.

 The path forward is clear, even if you enjoy eating meat.
 We eat too much of it, it’s doing too much damage to the planet as well as to our health and there is an urgent need for us to cut back – or cut it out altogether.